patarapolw/arch-btrfs/README.md

 ## Changes to the original project

-1. ~~Encrypted /boot~~
-2. OpenSUSE - like partition layout
-3. Snapper snapshots & rollback
-4. ~~Default umask to 077~~
-5. Firewalld is enabled by default
+1. Separated scripts.
+Aimed to be editable and customizable.
+2. Encryption is optional.
+Simply skip `./install/*-encrypt.sh`
-6. Desktop environment by your choice.
-I've experiment all of GNOME, KDE and XFCE.
+3. Desktop environment by your choice.
+I've experiment all of GNOME, KDE, XFCE and LXQt.
-7. Added more filesystem support (Since Disk Utility is a GNOME dependency and it supports exFAT, NTFS, F2FS, ReiserFS and UDF, I added support for those out of the box to make the experience a bit better out of the box.
+4. Added more filesystem support (Since Disk Utility is a GNOME dependency and it supports exFAT, NTFS, F2FS, ReiserFS and UDF, I added support for those out of the box to make the experience a bit better out of the box.
 Actually, Disk Utility is helpful for KDE too (especially for ISO mounting and managing `/etc/fstab`).)
-8. ~~Randomize Mac Address and disable Connectivity Check for privacy~~
-9. Blacklisted Firewire SBP2 (As recommended by https://www.ncsc.gov.uk/collection/end-user-device-security/platform-specific-guidance/ubuntu-18-04-lts)
-10. Kernel choice and security settings
-11. Post-install instructions, and how to create subvol later.
+5. Post-installation utilities and how-tos.

 ### Partitions layout